 This cooperation has helped to develop a high-quality working environment for all Group employees.

 Thales has long promoted cooperation with social partners on subjects of shared interest.

 In 2020, social dialogue was aimed in particular at addressing the impact of the health crisis on employees and work organisations.

 - The European Works Council, comprising 39 members from 13 European countries, met three times (two plenary meetings and one Executive Committee meeting) to discuss the Group’s economic and financial outlook, news from the Global Business Units, the impact of the health crisis and Brexit, and the integration into the Group of recent acquisition Gemalto.

-Additionally, 30 company and site collective agreements were signed in the Group’s various French entities in 2020.
-At the end of 2020, 77% of Group employees worldwide were covered by collective agreements.
+More than 30 company and establishment collective agreements have also been signed in the Group's various French entities during 2021.
+At the end of 2021, 76% of the Group's employees worldwide were covered by collective agreements.

 course delivered by Talent & Culture International Learning

 children of employees in France attend nurseries financed and created by Thales together with other companies